Yes, this is a recipe!

 While the onions are becoming yummy, prepare the tomatoes.

 This step is entirely unnecessary for lovers of tomato chunks.
-But my kids
+But if your kids

-HATE… errr…. really don’t appreciate finding large, chewy pieces of tomato in any sauce I make, so this is my solution.
-Using my nifty hand blender, I eliminate the chunks.
+HATE… errr…. really don’t appreciate finding large, chewy pieces of tomato in any sauce, this is a great solution.
+Using a hand blender, eliminate the chunks.

 NOTE: Many people make the mistake of adding their tomato paste to the sauce after the canned tomatoes have been added; tomato paste should ALWAYS be sauteed BEFORE adding the diced tomatoes.
 This eliminates the tinny, metallic taste that accompanies paste.